awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sns-topic.md

 ### Ref<a name="w3ab2c21c10e1128c11b2"></a>

-For the `AWS::SNS::Topic` resource, the `Ref` intrinsic function returns the topic ARN, for example: `arn:aws:sns:us-east-1:123456789012:mystack-mytopic-NZJ5JSMVGFIE`\.
+For the `AWS::SNS::Topic` resource, the `Ref` intrinsic function returns the topic Arn, for example: `arn:aws:sns:us-east-1:123456789012:mystack-mytopic-NZJ5JSMVGFIE`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.